-If you are looking at doing regular trading known as day trading, we would recommend using this exchange.
+If you are looking at doing regular trading known as day trading, I would recommend using this exchange.
 Also, the platform offers margin trading (leverage trading) for the more experienced.
 For Binance, safety is a big priority which is why the exchange created its Safety Asset Fund for Users to which it allocated 10% of all the fees and uses the money in case of a security breach.

 - Superior trading features under one roof (margin and futures trading)